yaretzj/ChoreCenter/README.md

         * Gradle Scripts: gradle/wrapper, build.gradle, etc.
 * Backend directory: contains the code and onboarding instructions for the backend
 * Reports directory: contains the weekly status reports that will be added throughout the quarter

+## Bug Tracking

+Project issues are tracked through [Github Issues](https://guides.github.com/features/issues/).

+### Creating a new issue:
+- Each issue should have a unique name clearly and quickly stating what it is about.
+- Issues should be labeled for greater clarity and organization.
+- Issues should be assigned to someone responsible for fixing it.

+## Build Systems

+- Frontend: [Gradle](https://gradle.org/) is used to build our frontend code.

+## CI/CD

+We are using [Github Actions](https://github.com/features/actions) for our CI/CD.

+- Frontend:
+- Backend: Our tests and testing documentation can be found in `Backend/tests`.